-How To List Volunteer Work On Resume
+How do you List Volunteer Work on a Resume?

 Volunteer Fundraiser, Citizens for a Cause, New York, New York, May 2013-June 2015